harleycalvert/nvims/docs/DATABASE.md

 #### `class_support_staff`

+Support staff assigned to a class, optionally scoped to a single student for 1:1 support arrangements. `student_id IS NULL` means class-wide; a non-null `student_id` restricts the assignment to one student (enforced by a partial unique index).
+Roles include Interpreter, Aide, Note-Taker, Counsellor, Support, and Other.
+References `classes`, `staff`, and optionally `students`.

 | Column | Type | Null | Default | Key |
 |---|---|---|---|---|
 | `id` | `bigserial` | no |  | PK |